mrswastik-robot/AIcademics/TASKS.md

 ## Current Progress

-### Current Stage: Phase 3 - Dashboard Integration 🏗️
+### Current Stage: Phase 3 - Dashboard Integration & Database Setup
-We have completed the initial setup of the extension project (Phase 1) and implemented the content processing capabilities (Phase 2).
-Now moving to the dashboard integration and backend setup.
+We have completed the initial setup of the extension project (Phase 1), implemented the content processing capabilities (Phase 2), and created the dashboard UI (Phase 3).
+We are now working on the database integration and embedding system setup.

-#### Testing Results:
+#### Current Challenges:
-We attempted to run the extension in development mode, but encountered configuration issues with browser detection.
-Additional setup is needed for proper testing:
-- Firefox requires secure certificates for localhost connections
+- Database connection issues need to be resolved
-- Need to generate certificates using mkcert for Firefox testing
+- Need to implement the vector database for embeddings
-- May need to test on Chrome with appropriate configuration

-We have now successfully built the extension:
-- Build successful with `npm run build`
-- Load the extension from `dist/chrome` folder in Chrome
-- Enhanced content extraction and AI features working
+- FireCrawl integration needs to be planned and implemented

+#### Development Approach:
+- Added mock data to allow frontend development to proceed independently
+- Implemented graceful fallbacks when database is unavailable
+- Created a resilient UI that works in both production and development environments

 #### Completed Phases:
 - ✅ Phase 1: Setup & Basic Extension
 - ✅ Phase 2: Content Processing
-- 🏗️ Phase 3: Dashboard Integration (In Progress)
+- 🏗️ Phase 3: Dashboard Integration (UI Complete, Database Integration In Progress)
 - ⬜ Phase 4: RAG Implementation
 - ⬜ Phase 5: Testing & Refinement